jitendrakumararkha/Recipe-Finder-Web-Application/README.md

 1)Download zip file of this repository:  from  https://github.com/jitendrakumararkha/Recipe-Finder-Web-Application.

-2) Go to Green code Button
+2)Go to Green code Button

-3) Download Zip folder of this code
+3)Download Zip folder of this code

 4)Extract zip folder on computer